 operations.
 When the system has unused I/O capacity, more

 read-ahead can improve the performance of queries.
 Too much

 read-ahead can cause periodic drops in performance on a

 heavily loaded system.
 See

 Increasing the number of background threads for read or write operations, if you have a high-end I/O subsystem that is not fully utilized by the default values.
-See Section 220.127.116.11.8, “Multiple Background InnoDB I/O Threads”.
+See Section 14.16.7, “Configuring the Number of Background InnoDB I/O Threads”.